clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 * Just need to create a database query that replies with a yes/true.

 #### Blind SQL Injection - Authentication Bypass Example
-* A website displays a login form
+* `https://website.thn/login` displays a username and password login form.
-* The SQL query for the login form shows the following:
+* SQL query for the login form shows the following:
 ```
 select * from users where username='%username%' and password='%password%' LIMIT 1;
 ```
-* The %username% and %password% values are taken from the login form fields, the initial values are blank as these fields are currently empty.
+* %username% and %password% values are taken from the login form fields.
+  * The initial values are blank as these fields are currently empty.
 * To make this into a query that always returns as true, enter the following into the password field:
 ```
 ' OR 1=1;--
 ```
-* Which turns the SQL query into:
+* This turns the SQL query into:
 ```
 select * from users where username='' and password='' OR 1=1;
 ```